-From choosing the right location and writing a sound business plan to training baristas and attracting customers, 7 Steps coffee shop startup consultants guide new owners from initial concept through opening day and beyond.
+From choosing the right location and writing a sound coffee shop business plan to training baristas and attracting customers, 7 Steps coffee shop startup consultants guide new owners from initial concept through opening day and beyond.

 Experienced Coffee Shop Consultant Provides Hands-On Training

 Molly said 7 Steps Trainer and Project Manager Steve Bayless is her favorite part of working with Crimson Cup so far.
 He spent the week before opening at the shop teaching her team everything they needed to know.

 “Having Steve handle all the training has taken a tremendous burden off,” she said.
 “He’s brought us so much knowledge and systems, taking the guess work out of putting together a solid business.”

 “We couldn’t imagine opening our coffee shop without Crimson Cup!” she added.
 “It’s been well worth the cost for the quality of consulting and products and equipment.
 They offer quality for a value price.”

 Molly found Step 5, which emphasizes training, the most valuable of the 7 Steps.

 “The customer service, cleaning, all those things are wrapped up in the training and consulting.
 You can apply so much of what we learned through the process to other businesses and to life!”

 Humble Texan Serves Terrific Coffee